Nonlinear Polarization Rotation

 - The optimum polarization settings can drift with temperature, so that readjustment may often become necessary.

 - It is difficult to experimentally quantify and reproduce the achieved modulation depth and saturation power.

 A more environmentally stable mode-locking technique with nonlinear polarization rotation can be implemented by using a highly birefringent (polarization-maintaining) fiber and Faraday rotators .
 That technique, however, is less easily implemented in the form of an all-fiber setup.

 The technique of mode locking with nonlinear polarization rotation is sometimes also called polarization additive-pulse mode locking.
 Additive-pulse mode locking has originally been invented for bulk lasers.
 Here, interference occurs between beams which have propagated different ways in a laser setup, where they experienced different amounts of Kerr nonlinearity.
 On the other hand, nonlinear polarization rotation can be interpreted as interference of different polarization components which have traveled the same path.
 A difference is that cross-phase modulation can also occur in the case of nonlinear polarization rotation.

-See also: Kerr effect, cross-phase modulation, mode locking, passive mode locking, additive-pulse mode locking, fiber lasers
+See also: Kerr effect, cross-phase modulation, optical activity, mode locking, passive mode locking, additive-pulse mode locking, fiber lasers